yayoc/swagger-to-mock/README.md

 swagger-to-mock <YOUR SWAGGER FILE OR URL>
 ```

-will generate `mock.json` includes every API responses.
+will generate JSON file per each API response.
-And JSON data values should be example values on your swagger if you specified,
+JSON data values should be example values on your swagger if you specified examples.
+Otherwise, `swagger-to-mock` follows [data type rules](https://github.com/yayoc/swagger-to-mock/#data-type-support) and generate arbitrary values.
-Otherwise values should be default values below.
+If there is no rule like `format`, values should be below.

 ```yaml
 string: ""